 - Please use this template for your submission (Link) .
 This procedure facilitates the work of the editorial office and helps to publish your article as an open source article.

 - Please check carefully whether your paper is in line with the focus and scope of the journal and whether its content fits the JSSE concept.
 For details see About JSSE.
+Please note that due to capacity constraints, we are unfortunately unable to give you any feedback if the topic of your article clearly does not fit the scope and profile of the JSSE.

 Make sure that a corresponding author is appointed and that affiliation, postal and institutional email addresses are given for all authors.